AICoE/elyra-aidevsecops-tutorial/docs/source/thoth-aicoe-services.md

 - [inference overlay](../../overlays/inference/Pipfile)  -> quay.io/thoth-station/elyra-aidevsecops-tutorial:v0.11.0 (inference image)

 # Dependencies updates in the repo

+Once you install Khebut in your repo, you can benefit from different [services](https://github.com/thoth-station/kebechet#kebechet) just setting correctly the configuration file.

 Thoth bots regularly checks if your project is using the optimal set of dependencies in terms of CVE vulnerabilities, newer package releases, and performance changes.
 If it finds that the dependencies can be updated, it automatically opens a PR on your repo to make the required updates!